odea-project/qAlgorithms/report/report.md

 different results, it is most likely too imprecise to work with more simultaneous test criteria. summariseBin also returns all calculated test results and summary information as a std::tuple.
-This makes them usable by other, user-written analysis functions.
+This makes them usable by other user-written analysis functions.
 The limit to eight values is a design choice to encourage the user to focus on essential properties and limit the amount of high-overlap bins.